Lifetime transfers: when is a gift made to another individual or to a specified trust?

 - to the extent that the value transferred is attributable to property (IHTM04030) which, by virtue of the transfer, becomes comprised in the estate (IHTM04059) of that other individual, IHTA84/S3A (2)(a)

-A transfer is a gift to a specified trust to the extent that the value transferred is attributable to property which, by virtue of the transfer, becomes settled property to which IHTA84/S71 or IHTA84/S89 applies, IHTA84/S3A (3) and (3A).
+A transfer is a gift to a specified trust to the extent that the value transferred is attributable to property which, by virtue of the transfer, became settled property to which IHTA84/S71 (accumulation and maintenance trusts) or IHTA84/S89 (disabled trusts) applies, IHTA84/S3A (3) and (3A).

 S71 cannot apply to property settled on or after 22 March 2006 (IHTA84/S71 (1A)) except in specific circumstances where rights under a life insurance policy were settled on accumulation and maintenance trusts (IHTM42807) prior to 22 March 2006, but premiums continue to be paid after that date.
-In those circumstances, the payment of premiums on or after 22 March 2006 will continue to be treated as potentially exempt transfers if they are made to an individual, S46B (5), (IHTM20202).
+In those circumstances, the payment of premiums on or after 22 March 2006 will continue to be treated as PETs if they are made to an individual, IHTA84/S46B (5), (IHTM20202).

-IHTA84/S3A (3) corresponds to IHTA84/S3A (2)(a) - property becoming comprised in the estate of an individual.
-IHTA84/S3A (3) contains no provision corresponding to IHTA84/S3A (2)(b).
-This omission is deliberate.
-You should refuse PET treatment for value-shifting transfers (which would be within IHTA84/S3A (2)(b) if for the benefit of an individual) to accumulation and maintenance trusts or trusts for disabled persons.
+You should refuse PET treatment for value-shiftng transfers (which would fall within IHTA84/S3A (2)(b) if for the benefit of an individual) to accumulation and maintenance trusts or to disabled trusts.
 The value transferred by the gift is calculated by reference to the loss to the transferor’s estate.
 (IHTM04054)